DavBfr/dart_pdf/pdf/README.md

-# Pdf creation library for dart / flutter
+# Pdf creation library for dart/flutter

-This library is divided in two parts:
+This library is divided into two parts:

 * a low-level Pdf creation library that takes care of the pdf bits generation.
 * a Widgets system similar to Flutter's, for easy high-level Pdf creation.

-It can create a full multi-pages document with graphics, images and text using TrueType fonts.
+It can create a full multi-pages document with graphics, images, and text using TrueType fonts.
 With the ease of use you already know.

 <img alt="Example document" src="https://raw.githubusercontent.com/DavBfr/dart_pdf/master/pdf/example.jpg">